 NYC jury clears Kevin Spacey of Anthony Rapp’s battery allegations in civil sex abuse trial

-A Manhattan jury on Thursday determined Kevin Spacey should not be held liable for Anthony Rapp’s decades old sexual misconduct allegations.
+NEW YORK — A Manhattan jury on Thursday determined that Kevin Spacey should not be held liable for Anthony Rapp’s decades-old sexual misconduct allegations.

 Rapp’s $40 million lawsuit accused Spacey of coming on to him as he was starting out on Broadway when he was 14 years old.
 He claims the “American Beauty” actor, then 26, climbed on top of him in a sexually aggressive manner after a party at his Upper East Side apartment until Rapp squirmed away.